 Dr. Luis Roniger is Reynolds Professor of Latin American Studies at Wake Forest University.
 A comparative political sociologist, Roniger’s work focuses on the interface between politics, society and public culture.
 He has taught at the Hebrew University of Jerusalem and has been visiting professor at Carleton University, the University of Chicago and universities in Spain, Mexico and Argentina.
-He is on the international editorial board of academic journals published in Mexico, Spain, the UK, Israel, Colombia and Argentina.
-Roniger has published numerous scholarly articles and books, among them Patrons, Clients and Friends (Cambridge University Press, 1984, with SN Eisenstadt); Democracy, Clientelism and Civil Society (with Ayşe Güneş-Ayata, 1992); The Legacy of Human Rights Violations in the Southern Cone (with Mario Sznajder, also in Portuguese and Spanish 2004 and 2005); Globality and Multiple Modernities (Sussex Academic Press, 2002, with Carlos Waisman); The Politics of Exile in Latin America (Cambridge University Press, 2009, with Mario Sznajder; and in Spanish with the Fondo de Cultura Económica, 2013); Transnational Politics in Central America (University Press of Florida, 2011); Exile and the Politics of Exclusion in the Americas (co-edited with James N. Green and Pablo Yankelevich, Sussex Academic Press, 2012 & 2014).
-His most recent book is Destierro y exilio en América Latina.
+He is on the international editorial board of academic journals published in Mexico, Spain, USA, the UK, Israel, Colombia and Argentina.
+Roniger has published numerous scholarly articles and books, among them Patrons, Clients and Friends (Cambridge University Press, 1984, with SN Eisenstadt); Democracy, Clientelism and Civil Society (with Ayşe Güneş-Ayata, 1992); The Legacy of Human Rights Violations in the Southern Cone (with Mario Sznajder, also in Portuguese and Spanish 2004 and 2005); Globality and Multiple Modernities (Sussex Academic Press, 2002, with Carlos Waisman); The Politics of Exile in Latin America (Cambridge University Press, 2009, with Mario Sznajder; and in Spanish with the Fondo de Cultura Económica, 2013); Transnational Politics in Central America (University Press of Florida, 2011); Exile and the Politics of Exclusion in the Americas (co-edited with James N. Green and Pablo Yankelevich, Sussex Academic Press, 2012 & 2014); Destierro y exilio en América Latina.
 Nuevos estudios y avances teóricos (Buenos Aires: EUDEBA, 2014); and Exile, Diaspora and Return.
 Changing Cultural Landscapes in Argentina, Chile, Paraguay and Uruguay (Oxford University Press, with Leonardo Senkman, Saul Sosnowski and Mario Sznajder, forthcoming in 2017).

 Reynolds Professor of Latin American Studies, Wake Forest University and a professor emeritus of Hebrew University of Jerusalem.
-He has also taught at the University of Chicago, Carleton University in Ottawa, Catholic University of El Salvador and National Universities of La Plata and Córdoba in Argentina, Tel Aviv University in Israel, Santiago de Compostela and Salamanca in Spain, and Universidad Diego Portales in Chile.
+He has also taught at the University of Chicago, Carleton University in Ottawa, National Universities of La Plata and Córdoba in Argentina, Tel Aviv University in Israel, Santiago de Compostela and Salamanca in Spain, and Universidad Diego Portales in Chile.

 Pol 240 Human Rights in Latin America